VyperGroup/aero/src/BareClientMixins/middleware/docs/DEV.md

 ## Adapters

 Perhaps, you may want to communicate between different middlewares.
 This is called shared data.
+If you want to communicate between a SW-side handler and a site-side handler, you should use a [DeferredPromise](https://github.com/open-draft/deferred-promise) while waiting for an event message to be recieved.

 Shared data requires the permission `shared_data`.
 This allows data to be written and read.
 You may also manually grant `shared_data_send` and `shared_data_recieve` instead for thr respective scripts.